Need Help Starting or Rebuilding Credit?

 Closing existing accounts isn't always a good thing, even if you haven't used them in a while.
 Accounts that are open for a long period of time help your overall length of credit, which is another factor in your FICO score.

 Keep "hard" credit inquiries to a minimum.
-"Hard" inquiries include applying for any type of loan or even asking to raising a limit on a credit card.
+"Hard" inquiries include applying for any type of loan or even asking to raise a limit on a credit card.
 "Soft" inquiries are ok and do not impact your score.
 "Soft" inquires include shopping insurance quotes, checking your own credit (i.e. www.annualcreditreport.com), or background checks for employment.

 Limit any disputes on your account to ONLY inaccurate information that you find.
 Blanket disputing of all negative accounts can impact not just your score, but also your ability to qualify for a home loan.